ossec/ossec-docs/docs/manual/monitoring/process-monitoring.rst

 Overview
 --------

 We love logs.
-Inside OSSEC we treat everything as if it was a log and parse it appropriately with our rules.
-However, some information is not available in log files but we still want to monitor them.
-To solve that gap, we added the ability to monitor the output of commands via OSSEC and treat those just like they were log files.
+Inside OSSEC we treat everything as if it is a log and parse it appropriately with our rules.
+However, some information is not available in log files but we still want to monitor it.
+To solve that gap, we added the ability to monitor the output of commands via OSSEC, and treat the output of those commands just like they were log files.

 Configuration examples
 ----------------------